 - The Complete Works of William Shakespeare.
 The Bevington edition or the Riverside Shakespeare will do nicely.
 It's often helpful to use an annotated edition with plenty of editorial material about the works to help with basic context for the material.
-For a good online edition, try the Oxford Shakespeare (1914) at Bartleby.com.
+One of the best online editions is The Folger Shakespeare.

 - Shakespeare Lexicon and Quotation Dictionary, by Alexander Schmidt.
 This should be your starting reference point when looking up words and phrases in Shakespeare's works.
 It's in two volumes in print; you can also find it online.